Monique van Vooren: Film and television

 Her first film role was as a schoolgirl in the 1950 Italian drama Domani È Troppo Tardi (Tomorrow Is Too Late), which starred Vittorio De Sica.
 She costarred with Lex Barker and Joyce MacKenzie in her second movie, "Tarzan and the She-Devil" (1953), portraying a malevolent ivory poacher.
 She starred in two French crime dramas in 1955: "Ça Va Barder" (Give ' em Hell) and Série Noire (The Infiltrator).

 Her other film credits include the romantic comedy Happy Anniversary (1959), starring David Niven and Mitzi Gaynor; Ash Wednesday (1973), featuring Elizabeth Taylor and Richard Burton; the low-budget erotic revenge drama Sugar Cookies (1973); and Flesh for Frankenstein (1973), also known as Andy Warhol's Frankenstein.
 In the latter, while her husband is preoccupied with creating monsters, Van Vooren's character, Baroness Frankenstein, becomes romantically involved with the stable boy, played by Warhol superstar Joe Dallesandro.

 On television, she had roles in a 1959 NBC adaptation of What Makes Sammy Run? and as Miss Clean on Batman (1968).
 She also appeared on game shows, including To Tell the Truth and Password.

 Writing

 In 1981, Van Vooren's book Night Sanctuary was published, for which she received the highest advance ever that Simon & Schuster's Summit Books paid for a new novelist.
 She described the book as being about "the dark side of people."

 Death

 Van Vooren died of cancer in Manhattan on January 25, 2020.
-She was survived by her Eric Purcell, and a granddaughter.
+She was survived by her son Eric Purcell, and a granddaughter.